-Common ways to help children bedwetting bedwetting at age four or below
+Common ways to help children bedwetting at age four or below

-Remember that night-time accidents for preschoolers are very common and perfectly normal!
+Remember that night-time accidents for preschoolers are very common—in the UK, around 21% of all 4-and-a-half-year-olds wet the bed.
 These are suggestions that parents have found useful in helping their own child worry less, and sleep more.

 1. What time for drinks?